jiming-chen/jiming-chen.github.io/content/posts/chickfila.md

     relative: false # when usng page bundles set this to true
 ---

-In this blog post, I will describe the process I went through to obtain theoretically unlimited Chick-fil-A with a few caveats, which I will list later.
+In this blog post, I will describe the process I went through to obtain theoretically unlimited Chick-fil-A (with a few caveats which I will list later).
 Since Chick-fil-A does not have a bug bounty and if I actually exploited this information, they would take legal action, I will simply make this blog post describing my methods.

 ## Background